nosarthur/nosarthur.github.io/_posts/2016-08-01-naive-Bayes.md

 P(x_3|y,x_1,x_2) \simeq P(x_3|y)
 $$

-In other words, we are assuming the [conditional independence][1] between the features, as alluded in the second digression.
+In other words, we are assuming the [conditional independence][1] between the features, as alluded in the digression No. 2.

 ## summary